Tree sort

 Double Selection Sort

-Already at this stage, you can imagine the moment of collision, when the number of the left cursor (the minimum number) will point to the maximum number in the list, then the minimum number is permuted, the permutation of the maximum number immediately breaks down.
-Therefore, all implementations of the algorithm contain a check of such cases, replacement of indices with correct ones.
+Already at this stage, you can imagine the moment of collision, for example, when the number of the left cursor (minimum number) will point to the maximum number in the list, then the minimum number is rearranged, the maximum number rearrangement immediately breaks.
+Therefore, all implementations of the algorithm contain a check for such cases, replacing the indices with correct ones.
 In my implementation, one check was enough:

 maximalNumberIndex = minimalNumberIndex;